dougeby/IntuneDocs/intune/planning-guide-support-plan.md

 ## Which teams are responsible for providing support?

-Organizations may have different tiers/levels (1-3) of support.
+Organizations may have different tiers or levels (1-3) of support.
 For example, tier 1 and 2 may be part of the support team, and tier 3 include members of the MDM team responsible for the deployment of Intune.

 ## What is the support process?